robocorp/robocorp/README.md

 After running the steps above, you’ll have a Playground available at http://127.0.0.1:8000/robocorp-action-server/playground/ where you can test your Actions with an AI agent.

-**Want to build your own thing?** Adding your own Robocorp AI Actions to a Langchain project is as easy as the code below.
+**Want to build your own thing?** Adding your Robocorp AI Actions to a Langchain project is as easy as the code below.
 Just remember to change the URL of the Action Server if you are not running both the Action Server and Langchain app on the same machine.

 ```py
 from langchain_robocorp import ActionServerToolkit